libianitas/FIBONACCI/README.md

 Use one of the options provided by Github that is most appropriate for you options.

-For example clone this repository using git command line git clone https://github.com/libianitas/FIBONACCI.git
+For example clone this repository using git command line `git clone https://github.com/libianitas/FIBONACCI.git`

-You can open the maven application in your favorite IDE Open a terminal and execute mvn spring-boot:run
+You can open the maven application in your favorite IDE

+Open a terminal and run `mvn clean install` to download the project dependencies.

+Then execute `mvn spring-boot:run` to deploy the API